 3b.
 Make sure that the proper set of JDBC jar files is deployed to <QuerySurge Install Dir>/QuerySurge/agent/jdbc per step 1a.

-where the user is the user that is connecting to Hive.
+where the principal is the user principal for the user that is connecting to Hive.

 4. Agent Configuration